aimsecond/music-performer/README.md

 This project is aiming to create a new way to make music -- using hand gestures.

 ---
+### Plan for next week
+- Next week we will continue to develop the codes for Handgesture detection.
+We have developed codes for detecting hand and finding the contour of the hand to extract it from the image utilizing OpenCV methods.
+In addition, based on the  [this post](http://eaglesky.github.io/2015/12/26/HandGestureRecognition/), we have developed codes for identifying and recording key parameter of human hands.
+The next step for code developing is to develop the computational functions.
+The computational functions are used to compute and decide the position of the fingertips, which requires larger computational performance.
+We will develop this part, including svm model for training based on the fingertips location to predict the user's handgestrue with c++.

 ## Week of May 20th